Found 1 file type for the .ZLN file extension

 ZoneAlarm Pro is a set of tools used to protect computer against hacker attacks,destroy spyware, and secure privacy.

-List of recommended software associated to the .zln file extension
+List of recommended software applications associated to the .zln file extension

-Unspecified and all other actions for computer programs working with zln file - ZoneAlarm Mailsafe renamed PCD file
+Unspecified and all other actions for computer programs working with zln file - ZoneAlarm Mailsafe renamed PCD data

 Click on the software link for more information about ZoneAlarm Pro.
 ZoneAlarm Pro uses zln file type for its internal purposes and/or also by different way than common edit or open file actions (eg. to install/execute/support an application itself, to store application or user data, configure program etc.).